F1 is a very common problem on Ideal boilers and can be easily fixed without the help of a professional.

 Turn the left hand blue valve toward you.
 Next slowly turn the right hand blue valve toward you until you can hear water running.
 Carefully watch the needle on the pressure gauge go up.

-If you get an F1 fault displayed on your boiler and you have to top up the pressure regularly you may have a leak or fault on your heating system.
+If F1 is displayed on your boiler and you have to top up the pressure regularly you may have a leak on your heating system.

 This should be investigated by a plumber or heating engineer.